Eternity Law International News Crypto license in Romania

 Conclusion

 Since the MiCA framework has been totally accepted and submitted, Romania’s regulations regarding blockchain-based assets have conspicuously changed.
-What used to be known as the Romania exchange license framework is now the CASP certification framework that permits licensed entities to access markets of all investor-protective member countries in which a fully transparent framework has been adopted across the EU.
-The legislation makes Romania a pleasing compliance- and credibility-seeking direction among these organisations functioning cross-border within the EU.
+What used to be known as the Romania exchange license framework is now the CASP authorization framework that permits licensed entities to access markets of all investor-protective member countries in which a fully transparent framework has been adopted across the EU.
+The legislation makes Romania a pleasing compliance- and credibility-seeking direction among these organizations functioning cross-border within the EU.

 They can opt to go for one or another type of license, depending on their business models.
 Choices range from e-currency conversion operations and storage solutions to token issuance, portfolio management, and other related crypto-asset services.
-This, in turn, allows market demand to define how offerings will be structured as long as they are fully compliant with the regulatory demands.
+This, in turn, allows market demand to define how services will be structured as long as they are fully compliant with the regulatory demands.

 A rapidly growing ecosystem, strong institutional oversight from both the ASF and the NBR, plus first-mover advantage for regulated crypto organizations operating under EU law make Romania’s fintech particularly promising.
 Combination of such clear legal frameworks, investor protections, and access to pan-European markets is indeed compelling for novelty, investment, and growth in digital finance.